aws-cloudformation/cloudformation-guard/guard/README.md

            --data template1.yaml --data ./data-dir1 --data template2.yaml
           For directory arguments such as `data-dir1` above, scanning is only supported for files with following extensions: .yaml, .yml, .json, .jsn, .template
   -i, --input-parameters [<input-parameters>...]
-          Provide a data file or directory of data files in JSON or YAML that specifies any additional parameters to use along with data files to be used as a combined context.
+          Provide a parameter file or directory of parameter files in JSON or YAML that specifies any additional parameters to use along with data files to be used as a combined context.
 All the parameter files passed as input get merged and this combined context is again merged with each file passed as an argument for `data`.
 Due to this, every file is expected to contain mutually exclusive properties, without any overlap.
 Supports passing multiple values by using this option repeatedly.
           Example:
            --input-parameters param1.yaml --input-parameters ./param-dir1 --input-parameters param2.yaml
           For directory arguments such as `param-dir1` above, scanning is only supported for files with following extensions: .yaml, .yml, .json, .jsn, .template